elliott-beach/CTFs/angstrom2017/brokenpasscode/README.md

 ![xml](https://raw.githubusercontent.com/e-beach/CTFs/master/angstrom2017/brokenpasscode/AndroidManifest.png)

-It looks the answer is `9999999`, but this flag doesn't work, and the hint for the problem suggests we need to brute force the key somehow.
+It looks like the answer is `9999999`, but this flag doesn't work, and the hint for the problem suggests we need to brute force the key somehow.

 This had me stumped, so I tried to run the apk in Android Studio's emulator.